camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/20-sql-scripts/30-patch.html.md

 They are released in a patch level version for a specific minor version.

 ### Development
-To create a patch level scripts follow these guidelines:
+To create a patch level script, follow these guidelines:

 1. Identify which database and Camunda BPM patch versions are affected.